pytorch/executorch/docs/source/examples-end-to-end-to-lower-model-to-delegate.md

 programs to leverage performance and efficiency benefits of specialized backends and hardware, while still providing PyTorch users with an experience close to that of the PyTorch runtime.
-The backend delegate is usually either provited by ExecuTorch or vendors.
+The backend delegate is usually either provited by Exececutorch or vendors.
 The way to leverage delegate in your program is via a standard entry point `to_backend`.

-## Frontend Interfaces
+## Frontend interfaces

 There are three flows for delegating a program to a backend: